Polythylene Glycol Macrogols BP Grade Manufacturers, with SDS GHS MSDS Sheet

 Flammability: Combustible but not flammable.

 Extinguishing Media: Use Water, dry chemical powder, alcohol foam, water spray or fog.
-Cool containing vessels with water jet in order to prevent pressure build-up, auto-ignition or explosion.
+Cool containing vessels with water jet to prevent pressure build-up, auto-ignition, or explosion.

 Section 6 - Accidental Release Measures

-Spills/Leaks: Use proper personal protective equipment.
+Methods and materials used for containment Cleanup procedures and Storage: Use proper personal protective equipment.
 Restrict unprotected personnel from the area.
 Remove all ignition sources and ventilate area.
-Contain the spill with sand or other inert absorbent material, neutralize with sodium bicarbonate or calcium hydroxide, and deposit in a sealed bag or container.
+Do not inhale dust, vapors, mist, or gas.
+Avoid dust formation.
+Contain spilled material.
+Cover with an inert, non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite).
+Neutralize with sodium bicarbonate or calcium hydroxide, and deposit in a sealed bag or container.
+Use a shovel to put the material into a convenient waste disposal container.
 Use water spray to dilute spill to a non-flammable mixture.
-Avoid runoff into storm sewers and ditches which lead to waterways.
-Wash area with soap and water.
-Use water spray to disperse the gas/vapor.
+Finish cleaning by spreading water on the contaminated surface and allow to evacuate as per law.

 Section 7 - Handling and Storage